CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 **cURL Commands for Subsequent Steps**

 Instructions for checking the status of the export job and retrieving NDJSON output file(s) can be found in previous sections.
 See _3.
 Checking the status of the export job_ and _4.
-Retrieving NDJSON output file(s)._
+Retrieving NDJSON output file(s)_.

-For ease of use, we have listed the Curl commands below.
-The job ID (48) and file name for the NDJSON file (4e2cd98c-4746-4138-872b-24778c000b02.ndjson) will be different for your job.
+For ease of use, we have listed the `Curl` commands below.
+The job ID (48) and file name for the NDJSON file (`4e2cd98c-4746-4138-872b-24778c000b02.ndjson`) will be different for your job.

-**Check the status of the job:**
+**Check the status of the export job:**
 ```
 curl -v https://sandbox.bcda.cms.gov/api/v1/jobs/48 \
 -H 'Authorization: Bearer {token}'